Belarus Energy Information

 Crude Oil Production

-Oil production is limited; it has remained roughly stable since 2012 at 1.7 Mt.
+Oil production is limited; it has remained roughly stable since 2012 at 1.8 Mt.
 Oil production is located in the Pripyat area in the southeast of the country.
-Around 90% of oil supplies come from Russia.
+All crude oil supplies come from Russia.

-The refining capacity is higher than the domestic needs, making Belarus a net exporter of oil products (around 70% of total production since 2010).
+The refining capacity is higher than the domestic needs, making Belarus a net exporter of oil products (around 60% of total production since 2010; 54% in 2020).

 Interactive Chart Belarus Crude Oil Production